Medical Reviewer

 icon

 Yes, there are various types of prescription drug addiction treatment programs available, including outpatient programs, residential treatment centers, detoxification (detox) programs, and intensive outpatient programs (IOPs).
-Each program offers different levels of care and support tailored to the individual’s needs.
+Each program offers different care and support tailored to the individual’s needs.

 01